christianspecht/scm-backup-docs/source/contribute-release.rst

 3. Release the docs
 -------------------

+- Set the `version number <http://www.sphinx-doc.org/en/stable/config.html#confval-version>`_ in the `Sphinx configuration file <https://github.com/christianspecht/scm-backup-docs/blob/master/source/conf.py>`_ ``conf.py`` to the new version number, but in short ``X.Y`` format.

+    Apparently Read the Docs uses this number at least in the automatically created PDF.

-Create the same Git tag with the same version number in the documentation repository as well.
+- Create the same Git tag with the same version number in the documentation repository as well.

     This will create a version of the documentation for this release, making use of `Read the Docs' versioning capabilities <http://docs.readthedocs.io/en/latest/versions.html>`_.